airayzing/Help-Docs-v2/tropitech-resource-center/frequently-asked-questions-faqs/bot-settings-faqs.md

 <summary>How to disable Desktop Notifications?</summary>

-After you log in to the m1Bot App, Navigate to the `Bot Setting` under the bot's menu.\
+After you log in to the tropitech App, Navigate to the `Bot Setting` under the bot's menu.\
 1\.
 Go to the Bot Settings and open `Alerts` the tab.\
 2\.
 Check if you have subscribed to the desktop notifications or not?\
 3\.
 If yes, You will see the below confirmation.